35 Curious Vaping Statistics & Facts to Spark Your Interest

 Cannabis Vaping Stats & Facts

-19% of 10th graders and 7% of 8th graders reported vaping marijuana in 2019; however, the biggest increase (7.7%) was noted among high school seniors — 21% of whom stated that they had vaped THC in the past year, adolescent vaping statistics prove.
+19% of 10th graders and 7% of 8th graders reported vaping marijuana in 2019; however, the most significant increase (7.7%) was noted among high school seniors — 21% of whom stated they had vaped THC in the past year, which are some fairly scary vaping facts.
+THC is not safe to be used at such a young age.

 Only half of the marijuana vapers hospitalized for EVALI provided information on the products they used.